How to Set Up Sticker Artwork

 We can print both raster and vector images.
 Vector images are infinitely scalable graphics made up of paths, lines and shapes.
 Vector graphics are commonly made in Adobe Illustrator and have file extensions .ai, .eps and .svg.
 Raster images are made up of pixels and are commonly photographic.
 Raster images need to be 300dpi at print size for high quality printing.

 We want your stickers to print with the best possible quality.
 If possible send us your artwork in vector format or raster format at 300dpi CMYK color mode in one of these file formats.
 Not sure?
 Have a different file format?
 No problem.
 Our Art Department is standing by to help advise you or to fix up your artwork for print.

 Most of our stickers print using CMYK process color printing.
 That means the colors are Cyan, Magenta, Yellow and Black, like the four colors you see in the lightbulbs below.
 Our Silkscreen Stickers print using spot color printing.
 Not sure what we mean by CMYK or spot color?
-Learn more about the difference between CMYK vs. Spot Color in this video.
+Learn more about the difference between CMYK vs. Spot Color here.